 \subsection{What is the best algorithm for open-source projects?
 (RQ2)}

-In order to answer RQ2, we use 10 computational science (CS) projects and 20 software engineering (SE) projects from GitHub.~\tbl{opensourceResultCS} shows the Scott-Knott analysis for 10 CS projects and~\tbl{opensourceResultSE} states the results for 20 SE projects.
-From comparisons among all 30 projects, we observe that: \bi \item For all these open-source projects, B1 and B3 always perform better than any other algorithms. \item Interestingly, except, algorithms B1 and B3 are ranked the same as the omniscient A2 algorithm in 8/10 of the ~\tbl{opensourceResultCS} results and 13/21 of the ~\tbl{opensourceResultSE} results.
-That is, in the majority case, B1 and B3 are (a) and (g) are performing at such a high level that they cannot be beaten. \ei
+To answer RQ2, we use 10 computational science (CS) projects and 20 software engineering (SE) projects from GitHub.~\tbl{opensourceResultCS} shows the Scott-Knott analysis for 10 CS projects and~\tbl{opensourceResultSE} states the results for 20 SE projects.
+From comparisons among all 30 projects, we observe that for all these open-source projects, B1 and B3 always perform better than any other algorithms.
+Interestingly, B1 and B3 schemes rank in the same level as the omniscient A2 algorithm does in 8/10 of the~\tbl{opensourceResultCS} results and 13/21 of the~\tbl{opensourceResultSE} results.
+That is, in the majority case, B1 and B3 are performing in such a high level where they cannot be beaten.

 Moreover, in our experiments, we find C1 takes a very long time in prioritizing projects which have over 800 test builds or 1500 failed test cases.
 For example, in the \textit{Reaction Mechanism Generator} project, which has 850 test builds and 617 failed test cases, C1 takes around 48 hours to simulate 70\% test builds.
 Therefore, we conclude that C1 is a very computational costly algorithm which has issues scaling up to projects with a huge number of test builds or failed test cases.
 C1 performs so slowly that we do not use it for our analysis of projects with more than 800 test builds or more than 1500 failed test cases.